masiedu4/all-my-blog-posts/cl70ez6hs01bkc2nv7i8cgqcx.md

-## Making Your First Open Source Contribution: A Beginner's Guide
+# How to Make Your First Open Source Contribution: A Beginner's Guide

 Joining a community of talented software developers is one of the best ways to unlock your potential and push yourself as a developer.